spotinst/help/src/docs/faqs/README.md

    <code>botocore.exceptions.ClientError: An error occurred (UnsupportedOperation) when calling the StopInstances operation: You can't stop the Spot Instance '<Instance-ID>' because it is associated with a one-time Spot Instance request.
 You can only stop Spot Instances associated with persistent Spot Instance requests.</code>

    It's possible to [stop an instance in AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html), but Spot doesn't support the Stop action.

-<font color="#FC01CC">is this relevant here, too?

-   Restart the instance in AWS, then the Elastigroup will sync again.
-Use [Pause/Resume](/managed-instance/features/managed-instance-actions?id=stateful-node-actions) instead of Stop.</font>

  </div>